 meet the psychology team

 Clinical Director & Founder

-Dr. Hansen has worked with children to adults at five different hospital systems, six rural health clinics, an inpatient and residential center, four private practices, a school-based therapy program, a community mental health clinic, and a neurology practice.
-In her life before practicing psychology, she was a reading specialist as well as working with families with children placed in protective care.
-She also ran a lab exploring genetic links to medical conditions in family lines including Egyptian Royal mummies!
+Dr. Hansen's training and work experience has provided her the opportunity to work with toddlers to older adults at five different hospital systems, six rural health clinics, an inpatient and residential center, four private practices, a school-based therapy program, a community mental health clinic, and a neurology practice.
+In her life before practicing psychology, she was a reading recovery specialist before she was a court-appointed advocate working with families with children placed in protective care.
+She was also involved in conducting metabolic genetic research as part of her undergraduate degree in Molecular Biology and Biochemistry.